Real Estate Broker

 The specific pay depends on factors such as level of experience, education and training, geographic location, and specific industry.

-Employment of real estate brokers and sales agents is projected to grow 6 percent from 2016 to 2026, about as fast as the average for all occupations.
+Employment of real estate brokers and sales agents is projected to grow 7 percent from 2018 to 2028, faster than the average for all occupations.

 The millennial generation will be entering the prime working-age and household-forming age cohort over the next decade.
 This generation has delayed home ownership because of financial and personal considerations.
 Therefore, their entry into the housing market should increase demand for real estate agents and brokers.